JamesWoolfenden/terraform-aws-s3/README.md

 }
 ```

-This creates an s3 bucket with policy and applies the common tags scheme.
+This creates an S3 bucket with policy and applies the common tags scheme.
 The module uses a tagging scheme based on the map variable common_tags.
-This needs to consist of as a minimum (in your **auto.tfvars**):
+This needs to consist of as a minimum (in your ***.auto.tfvars**):

 ```HCL
 common_tags = {